Diallo75012/small_local_business_agentic_automation_help_owner_greenbite_burger/README.md

 - agent file with the `nodes` and `edges` defined
 - side folders will hold decouples agent librairies like `tools`, `prompts`, `llms`, `structured_output`, `app_utils`
 - would be interesting to hava an tool using `aider` with its config on the side.. but not in the scope yet (`just good to have type`)

+# App Flow
+- Assumptions:
+  - orders are aggregated from different sources to a `.csv` file so this could be anything else (database for example) but this is our scenario here.
+  - in our scenario, we say that it is coming from `Whatsapp`, `SMS`

+- Flow:
+  - every random amount of time (we have set env vars for it to be modifiable easily) there is a fetching process done from that `.csv` file which is simulating incoming messages.
+    We use `Pandas` dataframe and save the last index as env var so that next fetching process will check if new messages exist from the aggregated messages file `.csv`.
+  - there is another process listening to the database changes every `n` amount of time in a regular basis and fetch the list of those messages and save to env var last id
+  - there is a loop running over the message fetched and run subprocess threads ina I/O fashion using `ThreadPoolExecutor` so the `Python GIL` will make those not being processed parallely and use a set amount of workers using env var where those would be set before running the app.
+  - agent run details:
+    - messages to be considered as valid `order` would have to pass two step check
+    - messages which are considered mot `order` would be checked to see if those are in the group `enquiry` or `miscellaneous`
+    - `order` and `enquiry` will be saved to the database is separate tables.
+For, for example, run agent analysis on those or just data pipeline `ETL` or other
+    - `miscellanous` messages will be just saved to a file that could also be analyze later by seurity team or agentic process to send warnings to users or ban those users if offensive messages.
+    - all messages groups are forwarded to their respective `Discord` categories. after in discord permissions could be set to have different team members having access to their workload of incoming messages for their dedicated rooms categrories for example.

+- benefits:
+  - GreenBite Burger (GBB) restaurant owenr doesn't need anymore to wake up at night and sort all this out or during the day.
+  - less stress,no need anymore to be exposed to those `miscellaneous` messages (offensive messages being part of those).
+  - Focusing ont he business.
+  - The work with `Discord` is easier to sort out between different teams.

+This code is an example of what would be done in the real life nd very minimalistic, for sure it is needed more safeguards but it is for sure opening the mind to additional features that could be plugged in easily.
+What are your ideas?
+Here you get a nice boilerplate that you can plug in with any LLM (Local Free, Blazing Fast API like Groq, Cerebras, Paid API if you want but it is not the idea here..)

+# Stay or Take Away from this repo:
+The Idea Here Is For A Free System Running Continously (Where maybe some more logging and system monitoring and improvement could be implemented but out of the subject of what this repo want to show)

+Hope That You Liked This Idea!